RTP (Random Teleport)

 }

-: number of times to try finding a valid locationallowCaveTeleports
+* `maxAttempts`: number of times to try finding a valid location

 **Teleporting to The Nether?**